KishoreKammela/JobBoardly/docs/employer-features.md

 - **Company Status**: Current status (e.g., `Pending`, `Approved`, `Rejected`, `Suspended`, `Deleted`) is visible to the company admin.
 - **Recruiter List**: Company Admins can view a list of recruiters associated with their company (recruiter management itself is an admin task).
 - **Saving Changes**: Requires confirmation.
+- **Profile Preview (`/employer/profile/preview`)**: Company Admins can preview how their company's public profile page will appear to job seekers and other users.
 - _Note_: If the company status is 'suspended' or 'deleted', editing company profile details is disabled.

 ### 2.3.
 Job Posting & Management